 A district operations manager is a managerial professional who manages the daily operations of stores within the assigned district as well as provides support to managers in ensuring quality and budget performance.
 The district operations manager must work with the store management to create and implement action plans to address deficiencies discovered during a store audit.
 They are required to evaluate areas of operational concern and provide support during the implementation of solutions.
 District operations managers must also create a cooperative environment between operations and sales departments to motivate all employees to enhance customer service.

-There are some key differences in responsibilities as well.
-For example, an assistant manager of operations responsibilities require skills like "sales floor," "front end," "cash handling," and "store associates."
+There are some key differences in the responsibilities of each position.
+For example, assistant manager of operations responsibilities require skills like "sales floor," "front end," "cash handling," and "store associates."
 Meanwhile a typical operations manager, district has skills in areas such as "oversight," "succession planning," "team training," and "store management."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Operations Support Managers are employees who handle different support initiatives for the employees or operations-related departments.
 These support initiatives may come in people management and upskilling, IT infrastructure assistance, or process improvement, among others.
 Operations Support Managers must have a deep understanding of company operations and the employees' needs.
 They manage processes and standards to ensure that company operations are fully supported and will not be disrupted.
 They resolve concerns and anticipate problems that may come.
 They can plan and create safeguards to ensure that such problems will not arise in the future.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that assistant manager of operations responsibilities requires skills like "sales floor," "front end," "cash handling," and "store associates."
-But an operations support manager might use skills, such as, "customer service," "project management," "professional development," and "support operations."
+For example, resumes show us that assistant manager of operations responsibilities requires skills like "sales floor," "front end," "cash handling," and "store associates."
+But an operations support manager might use other skills in their typical duties, such as, "customer service," "project management," "professional development," and "support operations."

 Operations managers are in charge of running the main business of the organization.
 They ensure that the business is running smoothly from an operations standpoint.
 They make sure that the processes in place produce the necessary output by implementing quality control measures.
 They also manage finances and ensure that there is enough budget to keep the operations of the business running.
 They also ensure that the production of goods or services is cost-efficient.
 Operations managers also handle people-related concerns.
 They are responsible for interviewing candidates, choosing the ones to hire, and ensuring that individuals assigned to operations are properly trained.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from assistant managers of operations resumes, they are more likely to have skills like "sales floor," "front end," "cash handling," and "store associates."
-But a operations manager might have skills like "customer service," "continuous improvement," "payroll," and "project management."
+The required skills of the two careers differ considerably.
+For example, assistant managers of operations are more likely to have skills like "sales floor," "front end," "cash handling," and "store associates."
+But a operations manager is more likely to have skills like "customer service," "continuous improvement," "payroll," and "project management."

 Office and Operations managers are tenured or experienced employees with a strong office administration and business operations background.
 They oversee office operations and ensure that the administrative team is working well.
 They are in charge of enforcing office policies and drafting new ones should the need arise.
 They ensure that office supplies never run out and that the office remains clean at all times.
 Office and operations managers are also assigned to oversee business operations.
 They manage the needs of the operations team.
 They also ensure that the department is running well to avoid any problems related to production.